locationtech/geomesa/docs/tutorials/shallow-join.rst

         this.disconnect()
     })).observe(element[0], {childList: true})

-Further, inside the leaflet, we create a tile layer from the GeoJSON file we created.
-There are further options of creating a layer from an image file or from a Geoserver WMS layer.
+Inside the Leaflet we create a tile layer from the GeoJSON file we created.
+There are further options of creating a layer from an image file or from a GeoServer WMS layer.

 .. code-block:: javascript